Golden Gate (Jerusalem): The sealing of the gate

 City of Jerusalem in the Peregrinatio in terram sanctam (1486) by Bernhard von Breidenbach.
 Golden Gate appears damaged and sealed, just below the Dome of the Rock.

 Closed by the Muslims in 810, reopened in 1102 by the Crusaders, it was walled up by Saladin after regaining Jerusalem in 1187.
-Ottoman Sultan Suleiman the Magnificent rebuilt it together with the city walls, but walled it up in 1541, and it stayed that way.
+Ottoman Sultan Suleiman the Magnificent rebuilt it together with the city walls, but walled it up in 1541 most likely for purely defensive reasons, and it stayed that way.

-Suleiman may have taken this decision purely for defensive reasons, but in Jewish tradition this is the gate through which the Anointed One (Messiah) will enter Jerusalem.
-In relation to the Muslim belief Jesus of Nazareth is the Messiah, it is suggested that Suleiman the Magnificent sealed off the Golden Gate to prevent a false Messiah or "Antichrist" coming through the entrance.
-The Ottomans also built a cemetery in front of the gate to prevent a false precursor to the Anointed One, Elijah, from passing through the gate.
-This belief was based upon two premises.
-First, according to Islamic teaching Elijah is a descendant of Aaron, making him a priest or kohen.
-Second, that a Jewish kohen is not permitted to enter a cemetery.
-This second premise is not wholly correct because a Kohen is permitted to enter a cemetery in which either Jews or non-Jews are buried, such as the one outside the Golden Gate, as long as certain laws or Halakha regarding purity are followed.

 Ottoman Era

 During the Ottoman era, the inner recess (vestibule) built within the western side of the Golden Gate was used for brick burning, which bricks were then used to renovate buildings and structures in the Haram esh-Sharif (Temple Mount enclosure).
-A small mosque was built near the Golden Gate to cater to the brick burners, but which was later destroyed, along with part of the Gate's wall, by order of the Sultan in the 19th-century in order to make room for renovations.
+A small mosque was built near the Golden Gate to cater to the brick burners, but which was later destroyed, along with part of the Gate's wall, by order of the Sultan in the 19th century in order to make room for renovations.
 A new wall and two new arches were added to the Gate's western interior.
-The gate house, which is accessed from the Temple Mount by descending a wide flight of stairs leading into it, and where the current ground floor is built in the shape of a rectangle measuring 24 m × 17 m (exterior wall measurements), is surrounded by walls, the length of which space being divided by a row of columns forming two equal divisions.
+The gate house, which is accessed from the Temple Mount by descending a wide flight of stairs leading into it, and where the current ground floor is built in the shape of a rectangle measuring 24 by 17 m (exterior wall measurements), is surrounded by walls, the length of which space being divided by a row of columns forming two equal divisions.
 Below the ground level, inside a tomb, can be seen the top of an ancient arch (the lower stones still buried underground), the existence of which leads to the conclusion that the original ground level was much lower than what it is today.

 The Ottoman Turks transformed the walled-up gate into a watchtower.